Wong Sio Chak

 Wong Sio Chak (黃少澤; born September 1968) is a Macau politician who is the current Secretary for Security of Macau, fourth most senior government official in Macau.

 Early life

-Wong was born in Guangdong province on September 1968.
+Wong was born in Guangdong province in September 1968.
 He received a bachelor's and doctorate degrees in law from Peking University.

 Careers

 Working at the Judicial Police, Wong was a senior technician in 1994 and judicial auditor in 1994-1995.
 In 1997, he was appointed prosecutor at the Prosecution Service.
 At the Judiciary Police, he was appointed as Deputy Director in 1998 and acting Director in 1999.
 He was appointed Deputy Prosecutor-General of the Public Prosecution Office in March 2000 and appointed Director of Judiciary Police in November 2000.

 Personal life

 Wong is married with two daughters.